-Current Rule 345A(b) provides that programs used to implement a member's or member organization's training program must be appropriate for the business of the member or member organization and, at a minimum must cover specific matters concerning securities products, services, and strategies offered by the member or member organization.
-The Exchange proposes to amend the current rule to expand the minimum standard for such training programs by requiring that, at a minimum, a firm's training program must also cover training in ethics and professional responsibility.12
+Current Rules 341A(b)(2)(ii) and 2.21E(d)(2)(B) provides that programs used to implement a training program must be appropriate for the business of the member or member organization or ETP Holder and, at a minimum must cover specific matters concerning securities products, services, and strategies offered by the member organization or ETP Holder.
+Current Rules 341A(b)(2)(ii) and 2.21E(d)(2)(B) also provides that programs used to implement a member organization's or ETP Holder's training program must be appropriate for the business of the member organization or ETP Holder and, at a minimum must cover specific matters concerning securities products, services, and strategies offered by the member organization or ETP Holder.
+The Exchange proposes to amend both Rules 341A(b)(2)(ii) and 2.21E(d)(2)(B) to expand the minimum standard for such training programs by requiring that, at a minimum, a firm's training program must also cover training in ethics and professional responsibility.14